kurudata/kurufs/README.md

 ## Contributing

 Thank you for your contribution!
-Please refer to the [CONTRIBUTING.md](https://github.com/juicedata/juicefs/blob/main/CONTRIBUTING.md) for more information.
+Please refer to the [CONTRIBUTING.md](https://github.com/juicedata/juicefs/pkg/blob/main/CONTRIBUTING.md) for more information.

-Please note that this project is released with a [Contributor Code of Conduct](https://github.com/juicedata/juicefs/blob/main/CODE_OF_CONDUCT.md).
-By participating in this project, you agree to abide by its terms.

 ## Community